coffeecodeconverter/VB.Net-Lib-Smooth-Windows/README.md

 The primary function for moving and/or resizing a window, adjusting its opacity, and animating the process is:

-#### `Smooth.MoveWindow(ByRef Form, newX, newY, optional newWidth, optional newHeight, optional opacityStart, optional opacityEnd, optional callbackFunction)`
+#### `Smooth.MoveWindow(ByRef Form, newX, newY, optional newWidth, optional newHeight, optional opacityStart, optional opacityEnd, optional duration, optional easingFunction, optional callbackFunction)`
 <br>
 <br>